On the Origins of the Oceanic Ultraviolet Catastrophe: Summary and Discussion

-The close quantitative agreement of the first-principles energy fluxes, Eq. \eqref{eq:Pdematteis} and the phenomenological finescale parameterization, Eq. \eqref{eq:Pfinescale}, deserves some last comments.
-The interpretation of the power dissipated horizontally is unclear.
-First, the boundary at $m=m_{\min}$ (refer to Fig. \ref{fig:0}) lacks a consistent major source of energy at high frequency.
-Therefore, in absence of a source, the upper-left corner of the box (inertial range) may not be filled with energy and as a consequence the contribution $\mP_{\out}$ may be (at least in part) not realized in practice.
-Second, what happens at the boundary at $\omega=N$ is likely not accurately captured by the formalism in the present manuscript, as we recall that the hydrostatic approximation breaks down for $\omega\sim N$.
-Necessarily, a deeper understanding of this range of scales will be possible only departing from the hydrostatic approximation, but this is beyond the theoretical framework currently available.
 On the contrary, PSI provides a fundamental physical decay mechanism \citep{mackinnon2005subtropical,sun2013subharmonic,mackinnon2013parametric,olbers2020psi} so that the boundary $\omega=f$ can act as an energy source also at $m\gg m_{\min}$, and `fill' the lower-right corner of the inertial range.
 Moreover, both wave breaking and shear instability for large $m$ provide a natural pathway for the power $\mP_{\out,\v}$ to be driven towards the scales of 3D turbulence.
 So, the contribution $\mP_{\rm out, v} \simeq 5.2 \times 10^{-9} \, \text{\rm W kg}^{-1}\,$ (we recall that $\mathcal{P}_{{\rm finescale}} \rightarrow 5.9\times 10^{-9} {\rm W/kg})$ appears to be better justified from different points of view, and to fully fit in the finescale-parameterization paradigm \citep{polzin2014finescale}.
 Concerning the dependence on the main physical parameters, we recall that $\mathcal{P}_{{\rm finescale}}$ scales as $ f N^2 \hat E^2$, Eq.~\eqref{eq:FinescaleParameterization}.
 Since this scaling is derived for the GM76 spectrum ($a=4,b=0$), we can consider the scaling of $\mP_{\out,\v}$ for $a=4$ ({\it i.e.} $\nu=2a-7=1$), which gives exactly $f N^2 E^2$ (we recall that $\hat E$, besides being a metric for the shear scale length, is also a measure of the spectral level, in units of the GM76 standard spectral level).
 This exact scaling agreement establishes a deeper connection between the phenomenological and the first-principles estimates.

+\gd{The accuracy of the kinetic equation for the extreme scale separated interactions may be affected by Doppler shifting and modification of the Galilean invariance \citep{kraichnan1959structure,kraichnan1965lagrangian}.
+These effects are encapsulated in the resonant bandwidth being proportional to the Doppler shift, as reported in \cite{polzin2017oceanic}.
+This question is left for future research.}